 You may be tempted to spread them all around the coop, but that will only occupy more space and disorient the social egg-laying aspect of hens.
 For your boxes to serve their purpose best, you can choose to have one box with several compartments or have many boxes and arrange them together.
 You can even stack up to three boxes to save on space if they are correctly installed for stability and performance.

 Another thing that will help you choose a location for the nesting boxes is natural light.
 Hens love nesting in a dark area, where they presume to be hiding.
-Avoid putting the boxes near the doors or windows, as these places receive more light.
+Avoid putting the boxes near or directly opposite the doors or windows, as these places receive more light.
+You can also find a corner of the coop that receives less light and organize all the nesting boxes there.
+If you have darker areas in the hen house, the chickens may lay their eggs in that area instead of the nest.

 The design should be featured in your coop construction plan if you incorporate an exterior nesting box.
 You want to attach the box to remain firm for longevity.